EnterpriseDB/edb-ansible/roles/init_dbserver/README.md

 How to include the 'init_dbserver' role in your Playbook
 ----------------

-Below is an example of how to include the edb.postgres.initialize role:
+Below is an example of how to include the init_dbserver role: